22ZERO and our Why

 PTSD is an injury and it can heal!

-In September 2018, I connected with a research nonprofit in Albuquerque, NM and had my paradigm changed forever.
-I learned of new and effective treatments for trauma, which are hidden breakthroughs.
-A new treatment scientifically studied for the clinical world with science to support their claims of 92 percent success at ending PTSD symptoms.
-We have funded more than 20 licensed counselors in their process.
+In September 2018, I had my paradigm changed forever.
+I learned of new and effective treatments for trauma, which are true breakthroughs.
+I went through a new treatment, scientifically studied for the clinical world with evidence to support their claims of 92 percent success at ending PTSD symptoms.
+We funded more than 30 licensed counselors in this process.

 “We are our brothers’ and our sisters’ healers”